riggsd/guano-py/doc/guano_specification.md

 Newlines must be specified with the '\n' linefeed (UTF-8 and ASCII 0x0A) character only.

-Values which need to encode a literal newline should write the two-byte string "\n" (UTF-8 and ASCII 0x5C, 0x6E).
-Correspondingly, software which reads fields that support multi-line string values should interpret the literal string "\n" as a newline.
-At this time, this specification makes no attempt to define an escape for encoding the literal string "\n" with a meaning apart from "newline".
+Multiline strings which need to encode a literal newline should write the two-byte string "\n" ("backslash n", UTF-8 and ASCII 0x5C 0x6E).
+Correspondingly, software which reads fields that support multiline string values should interpret the two-byte string "\n" as a newline.
+This embedded newline syntax applies exclusively to fields which specify "multiline string" as their data type.
+In order to keep this escaping rule as simple as possible, this specification does not define a way to include the literal string "\n"; it should always be interpreted as a newline within a multiline string.

 Binary field values should be encoded as Base64 strings as defined in [RFC 4648](https://www.ietf.org/rfc/rfc4648.txt).
 Newlines may not be inserted